theme-sticky-logo-alt

 Physical Triggers—Dental Work, Infections, and More

 Physical factors often lead to an overly sensitive gag reflex.
-Dental treatments, especially when involving impression material or local anesthetic, are common culprits for heightened gagging.
-Visiting the dentist’s office may expose the throat to external triggers that activate the reflex unnecessarily.
+Dental treatments often use impression material or local anesthetic.
+Are common culprits for heightened gagging.
+Going to the dentist can expose your throat to triggers that might cause unnecessary reflexes.

-Infections like strep throat generate throat inflammation, making the gag reflex more prone to activation.
+Infections like strep throat cause throat inflammation.
+This makes the gag reflex easier to trigger.
 Even sinus issues causing mucus build-up can irritate the pharyngeal wall, amplifying sensitivity.

 Other causes include: